 The aforementioned tips are also useful for curly and/or wavy hair.
 Again, weft sealing is something that makes sense for both of these styles, but it is a process that is not required to be completed.

-Coloring and Bleaching Brazilian Hair and Other Weave Styles
+Colouring and Bleaching Brazilian Hair and Other Weave Styles

-You will also need to ensure that you deep condition the hair after you either dye or bleach it, as well as contacting us to find out what particular products we recommend for coloring and bleaching.
+You will also need to ensure that you deep condition the hair after you either dye or bleach it, as well as contacting us to find out what particular products we recommend for colouring and bleaching.
 The products that we recommend are ones that we have used ourselves and can most definitely get the job done without creating a great deal of damage.

-We highly recommend against coloring or bleaching curly or wavy hair since these styles have already been processed in order to achieve their desired looks.
+We highly recommend against colouring or bleaching curly or wavy hair since these styles have already been processed in order to achieve their desired looks.
 If you wish to have either of these processes performed anyway, they should be done by a professional stylist.